amunchet/labyrinth/README.md

 1. `sudo bash install.sh` - this will walk you through the setup needed for Auth0 information.
 2. If you are running docker as non-root, then remove the top section from `install.sh` and re-run.

+## Redis notes
+Redis is also going to be used a write cache for incoming metrics.
+This way, the load on the metric database server will be greatly reduced.
+We can tune the time to write the metrics as well.

 ## Database Notes

 ### Attempt 2